‘We need you’: GOP hunts for new voters in Trump territory | WTOP

 The strategy is more difficult to execute given the stunning disruption wrought by the coronavirus pandemic, both in terms of a public health crisis and nationwide economic dislocation.

+Trump’s handling of the virus has cost him support among suburban women and older voters.
+His response to the civil unrest reacting to police killings of Black men only served to energize the resolve of Black women, as candidates and as voters.
+His wrecking-ball persona has prompted some of his backers in 2016 to reject him.

-So his fate lay in large part in places like Butler County, an overwhelmingly white, conservative county north of Pittsburgh.
+So his fate lies in large part in places like Butler County, an overwhelmingly white, conservative county north of Pittsburgh.
 There are nearly two Republicans for each registered Democrat.
 Most adults did not graduate from college.
-The economy rests on manufacturing and fracking, as well as from suburbs creeping in from the city.
+The economy rests on manufacturing and fracking, as well as service-sector jobs from suburbs creeping in from the city.

 Republican turnout in Butler County was an impressive 80% in 2016.
 But local Republicans say the goal is to push that number as high as 90% this year.
 And they’ve spent several months registering new Republicans, adding 9,043 of them this year alone, for a 12.8% increase.
 Trump’s campaign is trying to replicate those kinds of numbers in other rural and exurban counties in the state.

-Al Lindsay, the 74-year-old trial lawyer and farmer who leads the Butler County Republicans, says that registration push has been made easy by frustrations over pandemic lockdowns and a growing belief that Democrats no longer understand people who are religious and rural.
-But given the shift to Democrats around Pittsburgh and Philadelphia, his pitch is simple: “Look, there’s an urgency here.
+Al Lindsay, a 74-year-old trial lawyer and farmer who leads the Butler County Republicans, says that registration push has been made easy by frustrations over pandemic lockdowns and a growing belief that Democrats don’t understand people who are religious and rural.
+His pitch is simple: “Look, there’s an urgency here.
 We need you.”

+Butler wears its industrial past openly.
+There is still a baseball field at the historic Pullman Park, but the company closed its railcar factory in 1982.
+Its towns’ Main Streets recall an era when America was ascendant.
+The wire rope that holds up the Brooklyn Bridge was made in Butler County.
+So was the prototype for the Jeep deployed in World War II.

+Longo, 30, was elected mayor of Slippery Rock in 2017 by promising to keep taxes low and attract new businesses.
+The Republican knocked on 1,000 doors on the premise — similar to Trump’s — that the key to winning was finding people who had tired of politics.

-Trump “has given us an energy that says, don’t back down, stand up for what’s right,” said Longo, 30.
+His suits are tailored, his beard manicured and he drives entrepreneurs through Slippery Rock in a matte white Tesla.
+Trump “has given us an energy that says, Don’t back down, stand up for what’s right,” Longo said.
 “Open your mouth when you feel compelled to do so.”

+The mayor has aimed to turn out younger voters, a group that normally favors Democrats.
+But in Butler County, there are almost twice as many Republicans under 35 as there are Democrats — and their perspectives veer from the politics of their peers across the country.

+“Most dear to me, first and foremost, would be abortion — obviously, pro-life,” said Adam Jones, 19, a sophomore at Slippery Rock University who plans to cast his first vote for Trump.
+Behind that, Jones says, he prioritizes the Second Amendment and “resisting socialism.”

+Tyler Good, 21, was a month too young to vote for Trump in 2016 and is among the Trump voters who’ve been added to the rolls.
+He’s a Baptist, works as a photocopier technician and hunts deer with a .270 Remington rifle.
+He says Trump is appealing because he broke the mold of what a president can be.

+“He’s not a politician,” Good said.
+“He does get stuff done.
+He’s a businessman, you know.
+He doesn’t mess around, it seems.”

-Republicans like Longo focused on new registrants, but they’re also hunting for voters like Dane Patricelli, a 27-year-old construction worker who leans conservative but cast his ballot in 2016 for Libertarian Party candidate Gary Johnson.
+Republicans like Longo are also hunting for voters like Dane Patricelli, a 27-year-old construction worker who leans conservative but cast his ballot in 2016 for Libertarian Party candidate Gary Johnson.

 Patricelli said Trump seemed like too much of a wild card in 2016.
 He wrestled for months with his decision this year, believing that Biden was a moderate even if the Democrats were drifting leftward.
 But he ultimately decided last week — after the last debate — that Trump had earned his vote.